 We reviewed the activities undertaken in the Children and Young People’s Plan 2013-2017(pdf, 923KB).

 An assessment was produced, providing information about the needs of children, young people and their families, including demographic data, performance information, the recommendations from statutory inspections, survey findings, and ongoing consultation with children, young people, families and residents.
-This plan was developed using the 2016 Needs Assessment and emerging information from the 2017 Assessment which was in development at the same time as this plan.
+The Children and Young People's Plan was developed using the 2016 Needs Assessment and emerging information from the 2017 Assessment which was in development at the same time as this plan.
+The 2019 Children and Young People's Needs Assessment is available below.

 This plan aims to enable better joined up working across the services most frequently used by children, young people and their families.
 Alongside us and AfC, this plan was guided and developed by the partners within the Children’s Strategic Partnership and other key partners including Healthwatch, SEND Family Voices and other community and voluntary sector organisations.